twks-cohort/nine-lab-platform-eks-base/README.md

 **upgrade managed node_groups**

 AWS releases multiple eks-optimized aws linux 2 version updates.
-This is for all the usual reasons - upgrade and refinements to al2, security patches, kublet updates, etc. To update to the latest ami release for the k8s version of a cluster:
+This is for all the usual reasons - upgrade and refinements to al2, security patches, kublet updates, etc. To update to the latest ami release for the current k8s version of a cluster:

-In the circleci GUI, go to the Project Settings for the lab-platform-eks pipeline and define an Environment Variable { TAINT = True }.

-Re-run the last sandbox release.

-Add the variable again and trigger the release-tag preview pipeline to update the preview cluster.
+Include `-taint` in the release tag to trigger a deployment, starting from sandbox, that will taint the managed node groups prior to performing the terraform apply.

 # NEED TODO